aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

     Wait for the development server to start.
 You can ignore any message saying *Compiled with warnings* as we will resolve these warnings as we add our functionality to the application.

-2. Now that the development server has started, click **Preview** in the top of the screen next to the Run button.
+2. Now that the development server has started, click **Preview Running Application** in the top of the screen next to the Run button.

     ![Cloud9 Preview](../images/cloud9-local-preview.png)